 Whether you decide to go for a fully traditional Vietnamese wedding or perhaps adding some modern touches to your celebration, Let’s Make a Memory can help you preserve each and every precious moment.
 Around LA in Orange County, we know our way around Vietnamese weddings.

-Let’s Make a Memory is an award-winning wedding photography and wedding videography studio in Los Angeles.
-We photograph and film weddings in Orange County and San Diego County.
-We have been published in multiple online magazines and have been regarded as Top Wedding Photographers by Photography sites.
+Let’s Make a Memory is a Los Angeles wedding photography and wedding videography studio.
+In addition, we photograph and film weddings in Orange County and San Diego County.
 As destination wedding photographers and videographers, we also travel to Las Vegas, Manila, and anywhere in the world to document your wedding.